crazedsanity/cs-cms/README.md

 ## Why Templates?

-Templates are a natural way of thinking.
+Templates are a natural way of marrying code to HTML.
 Consider a template in something like Microsoft Word: there are placeholders for a client's name, which are replaced with real values when used.
 That is exactly how SanePHP uses templates.